deepumi/MadMimi.Net/README.md

 #MadMimi.Net
 MadMimi DotNet Library.
-This library is pretty simple to use, All you need to create a MailMessage (Sysetm.Net.Mail) object and pass your API key and username.
-Alo, You can take advantage of the existing Smtp Mail message logic with out changing much code change you can integrate madmimi.net to your existing apps.
+This library is pretty simple to use, All you need to do is create a MailMessage (Sysetm.Net.Mail) object and pass your API key and Username.
+Also, Using this library you should be able to easily integrate your apps/projects without breaking your existing SMPT logic.

 #Usage
 ```csharp